SouthGreenPlatform/genoring/README.md

   there is a 1.0 and a 1.1 definition, it will use the 1.1 definition) or the last definition met and will raise an error in case of different major versions and abort module activation (ie. 1.0 vs 2.0).
-  Note: while YAML files do not need a 'genoring-' prefix, this prefix will be automatically added to avoid collisions with other volumes managed by docker.
+  Note: a 'genoring-' prefix is required to avoid collisions with other volumes managed by Docker.
-  Therefore, this prefix must be used in service definitions where a shared volume names are used.
 - "hooks": a directory holding hook scripts.
-Hook scripts may be available or not for a given action and can be PERL scripts for local system actions or shell scripts that should be run in module containers.
+Hook scripts may be available or not for a given action and can be PERL scripts for local system actions or shell scripts (or others) that should be run in module containers. "local hooks" are usually called when all containers are down (except for the "state.pl" hook) while "container hooks" are launched on running containers when the system is fully loaded.
   Those scripts use special names to by triggered on specific events.
+  - "backend_<service_name>.sh" will be triggered when GenoRing is started in "backend" mode.
-  - "init.pl" will be called on the local system when the module is installed and enabled.
+  - "backup.pl" will be called on the local system when a backup is created to let the module manage its backup.
+The first argument provided is the backup machine name.
+  - "backup_<service_name>.sh" will be called on the corresponding container when a backup is created to let the module manage/generate its backup.
+The first argument provided is the backup machine name.
   - "disable.pl" will be called on the local system when the module is disabled.
+  - "disable_<service_name>.sh" will be called on the corresponding container to remove the modifications made by the "enable_<service_name>.sh" script.
-  - "uninstall.pl" will be called on the local system when the module is disabled and uninstalled.
-The module will be disabled first and "disable.pl" will be called by the system before "uninstall.pl".
+  - "enable.pl" will be called on the local system when the module is installed or enabled.
+  - "enable_<service_name>.sh" will be called on the corresponding container to alter other containers when needed (eg. adding menu items for the module features, pre-configuring Drupal modules, etc.).
-  - "update.pl" will be called on the local system when the module is updated.
+  - "init.pl" will be called on the local system when the module is installed (and enabled).
+  - "offline_<service_name>.sh" will be triggered when GenoRing is started in "offline" mode.
+  - "online_<service_name>.sh" will be triggered when GenoRing is started normally (online mode).
-  - "backup.pl" will be called on the local system before a backup will be created.
+  - "restore.pl" will be called on the local system when a backup should be restored.
+The first argument provided is the backup machine name.
+  - "restore_<service_name>.sh" will be called on the corresponding container when a backup shoud be restored to let the module manage/generate its backup restoration.
+The first argument provided is the backup machine name.
+  - "start.pl" will be called on the local system when the GenoRing is started.
   - "state.pl" will be called on the local system when the status of the module is needed.
 When this script is not provided, the system will rely on Docker container state.
-However, in some cases like for the genoring service, the container might be running but may not be fully initialized.
+However, in some cases like for the "genoring" service, the container might be running but may not be fully initialized.
 Therefore, such a script is needed to get the real container state.
 The script will just output a line with the container state.
 The ready state string to use is 'running'.
+See the corresponding template hook script for more details.
-  - "enable_<container_name>.sh" will be called on the corresponding container to alter other containers when needed (eg. adding menu items for the module features, pre-configuring Drupal modules, etc.).
+  - "stop.pl" will be called on the local system when the GenoRing is stopped.
-  - "disable_<container_name>.sh" will be called on the corresponding container to remove the modifications made by the "init_<container_name>.sh" script.
+  - "uninstall.pl" will be called on the local system when the module is disabled and uninstalled.
+The module will be disabled first and "disable.pl" will be called by the system before "uninstall.pl".
+  - "update.pl" will be called on the local system when the module is updated.
-  - "update_<container_name>.sh" will be called on the corresponding container to perform updates.
+  - "update_<service_name>.sh" will be called on the corresponding container to perform updates.
-  Note: When running shell scripts inside containers, the GenoRing "modules" directory is copied in the container as "/genoring/modules" and allow access to module's files if needed.
+  Note: When running shell scripts inside containers, the GenoRing "modules" directory is copied in the container as "/genoring/modules" and allow access to module's files if needed (like the module "res" directory for instance).
   Note: Hook scripts may be called more than one time after a site installation.
   It is up to the script to not perform several time a same operation if it has already been done.
 - "src": if the module uses custom containers, their sources will be provided there in sub-directories corresponding to service names (ie. YAML file names without the ".yml" extensions).
+Service names should always be prefixed with "genoring-" to avoid conflicts with other non-GenoRing Docker containers and must correspond to a module service name as defined in the module "services" directory.
+  The "src" must contain at least a "Dockerfile", a "Dockerfile.amd64" or a "Dockerfile.arm" file.
+"Dockerfile", if present, is assumed to be designed for amd64 architectures.
+A "Dockerfile.arm" may be provided but if not, it can be automatically generated by GenoRing at compilation time using the amd64 version.
+Therefore, it is recommended to only provide a "Dockerfile" and only provide others for specific needs that can't be covered automatically.
 - "res": if the module needs additional directory and files, that could be mounted in containers for instance, they should be put in this resources directory.